 By interrogating the relevant network operator’s system on-line (where on-line system access is available); or

-By liasing directly with the relevant network operator by fax (where on-line system access is not available).
+By leasing directly with the relevant network operator by fax or email (where on-line system access is not available).

-(b) AEMO to send email to retailer in the standard format
+(b) AEMO to send email to retailer/EWON in the standard format

-In order to minimise administration costs for both the retailer and AEMO, AEMO will send all reply emails to gas retailers that have “opted-in” in the format below.
-Note that this only applies in situations where the retailer has elected to telephone the customer to inform them of their current retailer (i.e. the “opt-in” scenario).
-Where the retailer has requested that AEMO telephones the customer (i.e. the “default” scenario), no further emails will be sent to the retailer.
+In order to minimise administration costs for the retailer, EWON and AEMO, AEMO will send all reply emails to retailers/EWON that have “opted-in” in the format below.
+Note that this only applies in situations where the retailer/EWON has elected to telephone the customer to inform them of their current retailer (i.e. the “opt-in” scenario).
+Where the retailer/EWON has requested that AEMO telephones the customer (i.e. the “default” scenario), no further emails will be sent to the retailer/EWON.

 Gas Delivery Point Identifier & Retailer Details: